mwilliamson/mammoth.js/README.md

    each non-blank line is treated as a separate style mapping.
    If `options.styleMap` is an array, each element is expected to be the result of a call to `mammoth.style`.
-   See "Writing styles" for a reference to the syntax for styles.
+   See "Writing style maps" for a reference to the syntax for style maps.

 ** `includeDefaultStyleMap`: by default, the style map passed in `styleMap` is combined with the default style map.